jdreaver/rust-os/README.md

 ## TODO

+- RNG: Adding `rng` command to shell uncovered bug where interrupt doesn't fire twice.
+Do we need to reset something somewhere?
+MSI-X?
+ACK something?
 - IOAPIC: Make IOAPIC IRQ numbers an enum for better safety, and throw an error if IOAPIC enum assigned to twice
   - Or, perhaps we dynamically assign these for the ones that don't need to be well-known, like the keyboard one
 - Investigate if we should be doing `apic::end_of_interrupt` for handlers on their behalf or not.